-Budgeted cost: £ 162,459
+Budgeted cost: £ 171,113

-Activity Evidence that supports this approach Challenge number(s) addressed Embed the use of diagnostic assessment data in order to identify students for intervention and to inform planning of high quality teaching.
+Activity Evidence that supports this approach Challenge number(s) addressed Further refine the use of data from diagnostic assessment of reading in order to identify students for intervention and to inform planning of high quality teaching.
+Continue to provide additional staffing in mathematics, English, science and RE leading to smaller class sizes and more frequent and better targeted feedback.
 For intervention and teaching to be most effective it is vitally important to know the precise area of need.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 2 Additional staffing in mathematics, English and RE, and science leading to smaller class sizes and greater levels targeted and specific feedback.
-Smaller class sizes have been shown to have at least a +3 month impact (EEF).
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF Smaller class sizes have been shown to have at least a +3 month impact (EEF).
 Feedback has been shown to have a +8 month impact (EEF) or an effect size of +0.73 (Hattie, 2009).
 Smaller class sizes obviously allows for students to have more frequent and detailed feedback.
-1, 2 CPD focussed on subject, subject pedagogical and pedagogical knowledge, tailored to the needs and interests of the individual teacher.
+1, 2 Continue CPD model focussed on subject, subject pedagogical and pedagogical knowledge, tailored to the needs and interests of the individual teacher.
 Our in-school monitoring has shown a shift in teachers' approaches during and since the lockdown periods for school, to a more didactic and less collaborative learning model.
-CPD will focus on developing teaching techniques, as outlined in the EEF Guidance below, and within the framework of our Great Teaching @ Soar Valley statements. https://educationendowmentfoundation.org.uk/educat 1 Broaden to include cross curricular collaborative communities in STEM, character education and curriculum enrichment. ion-evidence/guidance-reports/effective-professional-development Embed new assessment practices to ensure feedback given to students allows them EEF toolkit (2019) states that 'providing feedback is well-evidenced and has high impact on learning outcomes.
+CPD will focus on developing teaching techniques, as outlined in the EEF Guidance below, and within the framework of our Great Teaching @ Soar Valley statements. https://educationendowmentfoundation.org.uk/education-evidence/guidance-reports/effective-professional-development 1 Refine assessment practice to ensure feedback given to students allows them to accelerate their own progress.
+Embed a range of effective formative assessment processes in every EEF toolkit (2019) states that 'providing feedback is well-evidenced and has high impact on learning outcomes.
 Effective feedback tends to focus on the task, subject and self-regulation strategies: it provides specific information on how to improve.'
-1, 2, 6 to accelerate their own progress.
-Continue the work on developing a range of effective formative assessment processes in every lesson to ensure routine checking for understanding.
-Identify subject specific resources to support improved outcomes through effective revision.
+1, 2, 6 lesson to ensure routine checking for understanding.
+Further refine the use of subject specific resources [particularly online resources] to support improved outcomes through effective revision.